cyberark/conjur/docs/get-started/launch-in-aws.md

    ```

 1. Initialize the Conjur client using your server IP address with the
-   account name and admin password you created:
+   account name and Conjur admin password you created:

    ```sh-session
    $ conjur init -u https://your-server-ip -a your-account-name